English medieval clothing: Clergy

 Planché asserts that the clergy of the 9th and 10th centuries dressed similarly to the laity, except when saying mass.
 Beginning in the later 8th century, the clergy were forbidden to wear bright colors or expensive or valuable fabrics.
 Owen-Crocker mentions that their twill cloaks were generally shorter than those of the laity, reaching just below the waist, and Planché adds, that they wore linen stocking.

 Eleventh century

 General attire

 Planché explains that in the 11th century, shortened tunics became popular as did shorter hairstyles and beard lengths.
 Piercings also became fashionable for men as did golden bracelets.
 During this era, men continued to wear tunics, cloaks, and trousers which did not vary much from their previous counterparts.
 Coifs became popular head-coverings and appeared to be "flat round cap[s]".
 Long stockings, with feet attached, were in style, and leg bandages and shoes continued to be worn.
-Short boots, those only extending to the ankle, were introduced in the latter part of the century.
+Short boots, those only extending to the ankle, were introduced in the latter part of the century, as were the pointed-toe pigaches.